 For more tips on reading poetry aloud, check out this post.

 And that's all for today's tips on getting started with reading a poem!
-Be sure to check out this post for the next step of how to read a poem.
+Next week, we'll continue with Part 2 on getting the big picture of a poem.